WASasquatch/was-node-suite-comfyui/README.md

    - TV Distortion
      - A TV scanline and bleed distortion effect
  - Image Nova Filter: A image that uses a sinus frequency to break apart a image into RGB frequencies
- - Image Perlin Noise Filter
+ - Image Perlin Noise: Generate perlin noise
-   - Create perlin noise with [pythonperlin](https://pypi.org/project/pythonperlin/) module.
-Trust me, better then my implementations that took minutes...
+ - Image Perlin Power Fractal: Generate a perlin power fractal
  - Image Remove Background (Alpha): Remove the background from a image by threshold and tolerance.
  - Image Remove Color: Remove a color from a image and replace it with another
  - Image Resize